 - Kenai Fjords Glacier Lodge will work with the Alaska Native community of Port Graham to develop a cultural program over the course of several years.
 This will be done in a sensitive manner with the aim of helping to preserve and respect their unique heritage.

-- Private land owned by an Alaska Native Village Corporation is used for sustainable tourism, thus providing an alternative economic return on the land from other possible uses that would have much greater impact (such as logging, mineral extraction, large-scale tourism resort, etc).
+- Private land owned by an Alaska Native Village Corporation is used for sustainable tourism, thus providing an alternative economic return on the land from other possible uses that would have a much greater impact (such as logging, mineral extraction, large-scale tourism resort, etc).